Conor O’Malley has a very tough life in A Monster Calls.

 The camera provides many close ups of Conor’s chucks.

 Lewis MacDougall, who plays Conor, wears well broken in black low top chucks throughout the film.
-The cinema photography is very chucks-friendly, especially in the many panorama shots during the film.
+The cinematography is very chucks-friendly, especially in the many panorama shots during the film.
 He seems to be the only kid wearing noticeable sneakers at his school, which helps him stick out of the crowd.
 The camera gives us close ups when we see Conor climbing up stairs, to get something out of a cupboard, waiting impatiently for the monster, or to walk away from the bullies at school.

 Conor walks up the steps in his grandmother’s house.